transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 5.  **Cognitive Challenge:** A τ-primary framework would be cognitively challenging for us, precisely because our minds are so accustomed to thinking in terms of distinctions.
 It's easier for us to grasp "things" than "non-things."
 Imagining a reality where distinctions are *derived* from a primary undifferentiated experience requires a significant shift in perspective.

 6.  **The "Implementation Choice":** While the *choice* of which perspective, that is whether to begin first with ¬-primary (Object-Primary) or τ-primary (Context-Primary) in presenting or applying the framework can be seen as a pragmatic explanatory choice, reflecting cognitive biases or analytical goals, it is crucial to recognize that these perspectives are not perfectly structurally isomorphic.
-Rather, they represent complementary, fundamentally asymmetric aspects of the single, unified underlying reality governed by TLO and the inherent asymmetry of TN (as explored in Appendix AB and AC).
+Rather, they represent complementary, fundamentally asymmetric aspects of the underlying reality governed by TLO and the inherent asymmetry of TN (as explored in Appendix AB and AC).
 Neither perspective holds ontological primacy; they are interdependent facets of the whole.

     Furthermore, what is "difficult" to do in one is likely "easy" to do in the other, and vice-versa, depending on which perspective has the "better" view.
 For example, certain structures (like TF-ℕ) emerge more naturally or are defined more simply from the Object-Primary perspective, while others (potentially related to continuity or differentiation) might be more naturally approached from the Context-Primary perspective, as illustrated by the 'Pasta Logic' vs. 'Pizza Logic' distinction (Appendix AC).